Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 are no longer happy with a general search that returns no more than a handful of partially relevant documents and the odd email or piece of know-how.
 The challenge has always been that lawyers believe there is some sort of magical remedy to return

 knowledge they seek immediately with little input.
+Whilst this is largely not possible, as

 Access this article and thousands of others like it free by subscribing to our blog.